patrick-ogrady/website/hackmd/vryx-poc.md

   * _~2,500,000_ unique active accounts per 60 seconds
   * _~95,000_ unique active accounts per second
   * Account activity determined using a Zipf-Mandelbrot Distribution (_s=1.0001 v=2.7_)
-* All transactions are simple transfers and each transfer has its own signature (Ed25519) that is verified by all participants
+* All transactions are transfers and each transfer has its own signature (Ed25519) that is verified by all participants
 * All state changes are persisted to disk using [Vilmo](#vilmo-verifiable-state-transitions-and-sync-without-merklization)
 * Accepted blocks and chunks pruned after reaching a depth of _512_

 ### Results

-> You can view all collected metrics in the [Appendix](#appendix).

 * _~20 MB/s_ of finalized transaction data
 * _~13 MB/s_ of both inbound and outbound network bandwidth per validator (there is less than 20 MB/s of data sent between validators because all messages are compressed using zstd)